G M Moore, Burnley College, University of Melbourne, 500 Yarra Boulevard, RICHMOND, 3121

-During a long period of below average rainfall, trees are subjected to a chronic rather than acute period of water stress (Figure 2).
+During a long period of below-average rainfall, trees are subjected to a chronic rather than an acute period of water stress (Figure 2).
 There are a number of ways in which trees can respond to such conditions (Coder, 1999):

-- close their stomata, which conserves water but impacts on transpiration and aspects of
+- close their stomata, which conserves water but impacts transpiration and aspects of

 - plant metabolism such as photosynthesis and respiration

 - production of the stress hormone Abscisic Acid (ABA)